Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Samples/Data-Generator/Readme.md

 ----------------------------------
 # Overview

 Sample data generator is a desktop application which sends sample data to a successfully deployed IT Anomaly Insights Preconfigured Solution.
+The usage instructions are provided below.

 # Instructions